MikeRogers0/MikeRogersIO/source/blog/2012-07-19-traveling-with-android.html.md

 ### Prey

 [Prey](http://preyproject.com/) lets you keep track of your stolen device via a web interface & in some cases you can take pictures of the people who have taken it.
-It's also free, so this seemed like a no brainer.
+It's also free, so this seemed like a no-brainer.

 ### SugarSync